Pakistan Ideology: Sources & Content

 Features of Pakistan Ideology

-Based on the above sources we can discern the following elements as the prominent features of the Pakistan Ideology
+Based on the above sources we can discern the following elements as the prominent features of Pakistan’s Ideology

 1. Islamic Identity